 Organiser: some rides are organised by British Cycling, some are organised by our volunteers, and some are organised by members of the public.

 Cycling is a physical activity and can be strenuous.
-Riders should be in good health and any rider who has a doubt about their health or fitness, or who has a medical condition or injury that could be affected by exercise (particularly a heart condition), should consult their doctor before participating.
-No-one should participate in a ride under the influence of alcohol or drugs (complying with the Road Traffic Act 1988).
+Any rider who has a doubt about their health or fitness, or who has a medical condition or injury that could be affected by exercise (particularly a heart condition), should consult their doctor before participating.

 All rides are designed entirely for cycles (including electric cycles).
 All riders must ensure that their cycles are in a roadworthy condition, must observe the rules of the Highway Code and follow the instructions of any officials, marshals and the Police.
 The organiser’s decision shall be final as to whether a cycle is of an appropriate type or condition to be used on rides.

 In compliance with British Cycling’s rules and regulations, helmets are compulsory for under-18s, and recommended but not compulsory for adults, taking part in our rides.